-If you're planning an adventure to the UK, depending on your nationality and your reason for visiting, you may need to organise a visa.
+If you're planning an adventure to the UK, you may need to organise a visa.
+Whether you need one or not depends on your nationality and your reason for visiting.

 If you're an American, Canadian or Australian tourist, you'll be able to travel visa-free throughout the UK, providing you have a valid passport and your reason for visiting meets the immigration rules.

 If you’re a tourist visiting from Brazil, South Korea, Hong Kong and Japan, you are able to travel visa-free around the UK.
 This also applies to nationals from some additional South American and Caribbean countries.
 You can check if you need a UK visa here.

 If you’re a national of Kuwait, Oman, Qatar, or the UAE and you're planning to visit the UK, you may be able to get an electronic visa waiver instead of a visa.
 You can find further details at https://www.gov.uk/get-electronic-visa-waiver

 For Youth Mobility Scheme visa information, visit the official government website.

 11 countries have a reciprocal agreement with the UK:

 - New Zealand